 Major international events

-In 2015, New Zealand will host two significant world competitions - ICC Cricket World Cup 2015 and the U-20 FIFA World Cup.
+In 2015, New Zealand is hosting two significant world competitions - ICC Cricket World Cup 2015 and the FIFA U-20 World Cup.

 Rugby World Cup 2011 was the biggest ever international event held in New Zealand.
 The 40 pool matches played out in 12 venues throughout New Zealand, and the final rounds were hosted in Wellington and Auckland with the enthusiastic backing of a nation passionate about the game and their heroes, the All Blacks.